“The Mother’s Secret” by Clare Swatman follows a current trend by opening with a prologue. That sets an ominous tone….

 Even so, the sisters are close, partly because their father died before Georgie was even born; it’s been just them and their mum.
-Now Mum is becoming progressively affected by dementia though she’s only 60.
+Though only 60, Mum is progressively affected by dementia.
 And that opening foreboding mood begins to cast its shadow…

 As Georgie reminisces, we learn that throughout their childhood Mum was exceptionally protective of them, rarely letting the sisters go anywhere, not even to friends’ birthday parties.

 About now the reader gains a sense of where this story is going.
-But given that I was only 10% in – I read it on my Kindle – I was intrigued as to what developments the remaining 90% of the narrative would hold.
+But I was only 10% in – I read it on my Kindle.
+I was intrigued as to what developments the remaining 90% of the narrative would hold.

 The discoveries Georgie makes are like a grenade going off.
 Utterly shocking to her, devastating to the family.
 Her husband doesn’t believe her.
 Kate thinks she’s mad.
 And Mum – well, how can they even mention it to her in her state?
 It seems Georgie is on her own….

-This is a tautly plotted story, well thought-out, and heart-rendingly emotional as the reader tries to imagine being in Georgie’s shoes.
-Her life as she knew it has been built on quicksand.
+This is a taut story.
+It’s well thought-out, and heart-rendingly emotional as the reader tries to imagine being in Georgie’s shoes.
+Her life was built on quicksand.